 Joe Devlin is Sacramento City Council District 5 Chief of Staff and serves on the board as a proxy for City Council member Jay Schenirer, the City of Sacramento’s appointee to the Board of Directors.
 He has a background in public policy, land use, politics and communications.

-Cartearra Johnson is a resident leader from Mutual Housing at Norwood.
-She is a student at American River College studying nursing.
-Cartearra is a mom and works closely with other residents of her mutual housing community, involving them in community programs and coordinating youth programs.
+Cartearra Johnson is a resident leader at Norwood Mutual Housing.
+She is a student at American River College studying to receive her AA and a nursing degree.
+She is also working to receive her license as a nail technician, which is a working hobby of hers.
+Ms. Johnson is a wife and mom who supports her children’s school, dedicating herself as President of the Fairbanks Elementary School PTA.
+She works closely with other residents of her mutual housing community, involving them in community programs and coordinating youth programs.

 Rebekah Davis is a resident leader at Moore Village Mutual Housing in Davis.
 Since 2007 she has worked at the Davis Waldorf School, where as a former director and current teacher she has developed a broad range of skills including program creation and coordination, staff supervision, community outreach, mediation and contract/budget management.
 She has a teaching credential with a concentration in Human Development from Rudolph Steiner College, and is studying Cultural and Physical Geography at CSU Sacramento.